pierluigividale/planning/hosting/meeting-dates-and-times.md

 + ## 19 Dec 2024
   + Sendai Protocol paper
     + published today in Progress in Earth and Planetary Science. [doi:10.1186/s40645-024-00668-1](https://doi.org/10.1186/s40645-024-00668-1)
-    + a few adaptations for the hackathon need to be made, given the reality of which simulations exist: map here
+    + a few adaptations for the hackathon need to be made, given the reality of [which simulations exist](/simulations/index.md)
   + Update on global registrations so far
   + Reports on progress with initial data processing, re-gridding etc.
   + Status update from each node: